twnzl/nanium/README.md

 nanium g stuff/get public
 ```

-2. execute it, no matter if you are on the server or the client
+2. execute it whether you are on the server or the client

 ```ts
 const response: Stuff = new StuffGetRequest({ id: 1 }).execute();